 Institute, Lefkowitz Lab, Department of Medicine, Duke University Medical Center

-to elucidate the distinct angiotensin receptor conformations stabilized by functionally diverse ligands.
-Our findings suggest mechanisms by which biased agonists induce the receptor to couple selectively to particular transducers and achieve their
+techniques to elucidate the distinct angiotensin receptor conformations stabilized by functionally diverse ligands.
+Our findings suggest mechanisms by which biased agonists induce the receptor to couple selectively to particular transducers

 10:05 Coffee Break in the Exhibit Hall with Poster Viewing and Poster Competition Winner Announced

 10:45 FEATURED PRESENTATION: Receptor Kinetics for Probing Allosteric Modulation and Biased Signaling

 Terry Kenakin, PhD, Professor, Department of Pharmacology, University

 I will compare the muscarinic receptor Gq protein activation profiles of five exemplar molecules (slow binding agonists, partial agonists, inverse agonists, PAM-Agonists and Beta-PAMs) in calcium and IP1 assays to illustrate how quantitative comparisons

 to pharmacological models can both identify mechanisms of action and also convert descriptive findings to predict data for therapeutic systems.
 Using these models optimally allows the identification of consistent and simple scales of activity

 11:15 Drug-Target Binding Kinetics - A Case for GPCRs